BartStolarek/RFF-Hackathon1-EDA/README.md

 Your criteria ranks will be added up and the group with the lowest rank (closest to 1) will be the winner.

-- Clarity of code and adherence to coding standards.
+- Clarity of code adherence of coding standards and well thoughout structure/architecture
+- Completeness of answering the above questions
+- Creativity in feature engineering
+- Quality of visualizations
+- Completeness of data cleaning

 ## 🏆 Prizes